-- 20. The rules governing Qualifying Sessions are set out in the MoU, the Qualifying Session Framework, the BSB's Handbook Part 4 Qualification Rules and the Bar Qualification Manual. - 21.
-The Inns have agreed a joint protocol covering the awarding of waivers and modifications for attendance at Qualifying Sessions.
-This can be found at Annex A. Applications for waivers or modifications for Qualifying Sessions must be submitted to the Inn's Nominated Officer using the form prescribed by the Inn. - 22.
-Each Inn will produce a programme of Qualifying Sessions including those held at the Inn, those held at venues hired specifically for Inn events and those held at venues on the Circuits outside the south-east. - 23.
-Qualifying Sessions may be offered in collaboration with one or more Inn, Circuit or other providers. - 24.
-All Qualifying Sessions, including those delivered in collaboration with others, must fit within the Qualifying Session Framework and must comply with agreed quality assurance mechanisms. - 25.
-Student members may count up to 5 Qualifying Sessions attended 'on Circuit' for the purposes of Call to the Bar.
+22. The rules governing Qualifying Sessions are set out in the MoU, in schedule 2 of the MoU (the Framework for the provision of Qualifying Sessions), the BSB's Handbook Part 4 Qualification Rules and the Bar Qualification Manual.

+23. The Inns have agreed a joint protocol covering the awarding of waivers and modifications for attendance at Qualifying Sessions.
+This can be found at Annex A. Applications for waivers or modifications for Qualifying Sessions must be submitted to the Inn's Nominated Officer using the form prescribed by the Inn.

+24. Each Inn will produce a programme of Qualifying Sessions including those held at the Inn, those held at venues hired specifically for Inn events and those held at venues on the Circuits outside the south-east.

+25. Qualifying Sessions may be offered in collaboration with one or more Inn, Circuit or with other providers.

+26. All Qualifying Sessions, including those delivered in collaboration with others, must fit within the Framework for the provision of Qualifying Sessions and must comply with agreed quality assurance mechanisms.

+27. Student members may count up to 5 Qualifying Sessions attended 'on Circuit' for the purposes of Call to the Bar.
 Qualifying Sessions gained by attendance at Inn residential events are not classed as events 'on Circuit'.
-The South-Eastern circuit is not considered to be 'on Circuit' for the purposes of the Qualifying Session Framework.
+The South-Eastern circuit is not considered to be 'on Circuit' for the purposes of the Framework for the provision of Qualifying Sessions.

-- 26. Student members may attend more than one Qualifying Session with the same content, but the Qualifying Session will only be counted once for the purposes of Call to the Bar. - 27.
-Student members whose membership of an Inn has ceased and who go on to join another Inn will be permitted to count Qualifying Sessions attended at their original Inn for the purposes of Call to the Bar if these were completed under the Qualifying Session Framework as set out in the MoU between the Inns and the Bar Standards Board.
+28. Student members may attend more than one Qualifying Session with the same content, but the Qualifying Session will only be counted once for the purposes of Call to the Bar.

+29. Student members whose membership of an Inn has ceased and who go on to join another Inn will be permitted to count Qualifying Sessions attended at their original Inn for the purposes of Call to the Bar if these were completed under the Framework for the provision of Qualifying Sessions as set out in the MoU between the Inns and the Bar Standards Board.
 Where a Qualifying Session has the potential to cover more than one theme the Inn who delivered the Qualifying Session will identify which theme applies.